cake-contrib/Cake.Graph/README.md

 ## Scope
 The purpose of this project is to provide a means of easily viewing build tasks defined in Cake scripts and their dependencies.

+## Roadmap

+Next steps for the project

+- Add more unit tests
+- Add to Cake.Recipe
+- Show selected Task description on the graph page
+- Allow the graph to scale based on number of dependencies/complexity
+- Add a different view which displays a list (as opposed to graph) of tasks in the order cake would run them

+Any other ideas/contributions are welcome.